puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/chromium.md

 - Opera
 - Brave

-Artemis supports parsing the list of artifacts below: from Chromium.
+Artemis supports parsing the list of artifacts below:

 - History
 - Downloads
+- Cookies
+- Autofill
+- Bookmarks

-- Cookies (You have to use the artemis [api](../../API/overview.md) in order to collect Cookies)
+You have to use the artemis [api](../../API/overview.md) in order to collect:

+- Cookies
+- Autofill
+- Bookmarks

 Other parsers: